 In 1944, Field Marshal Sir Bernard Montgomery put forward plans for what would become Operation Market Garden.
 The military operation took place in the Netherlands between 17th September 1944 and 25th September 1944.
-Over the following years, it would go down as one of the Allies' greatest failures of World War Two.
+Over the following years, it would go down as one of the Allies' greatest failures of the Second World War.

 The main planning of the operation fell to General Brereton and General Williams of the United States Army Air Force.